 Micheal Morris wondered aloud about why Phil Wilson took this unpleasant job of running TxDOT.
 I’m pretty sure that TxDOT hired him at a salary that dwarfed what was paid for the last TxDOT director – who by the way happened to be an engineer with a PE license.
 But no amount of money can compensate for the pain of being the top target to complain to – and about – for transportation.
 With the economy where it is, and with funding for transportation as messed up as it is, the job of running TxDOT basically sucks.
 It must be even more challenging now that there are fewer engineers in the trenches to oversee the complex and demanding transportation needs of one of the largest states in the nation.

 Morris points that the gas tax revenue stream is dwindling to a trickle due to decades of inflation and there is intractable resistance to raising that gas tax.
 The increasing efficiency of vehicles diminishes the revenue still further and we now see the advent of electric vehicles beating down the same roads.
-How long will the Texas Lege and the feds be too a’feared of the voting public to raise the gas tax?
+How long will the Texas Lege and the feds be too afraid of the voting public to raise the gas tax?